sleepomeno/sleepomeno.github.io/source/about-me/index.markdown

 footer: true
 ---
 Hi!
 My name is Gregor Riegler in case you don't know.
 I'm a software engineer in my twenties.
-I have a master's degree in Computer Science from the Technical University of Vienna.
+I received a master's degree in Computer Science from the Technical University of Vienna.

 So far I've worked as a backend and frontend web developer for several years.
 In my projects I have used following technologies among others: